syncliteio/SyncLiteLoggerJava/README.md

 #You can also close all open databases in a single SQL : CLOSE ALL DATABASES
 ```

-### 3. Appender Device :
+### 3. SQLite Appender Device :
-Appender device provides similar capabilities as Streaming device but it allows a single writer at any point (unlike a Streaming device which supports concurrent data ingestion).
-It has an additional capability to also mantain a copy of the ingested data (in a local SQLite database file) on the edge device which can be leveraged for in-app edge computing/analytics.
+SQLite appender device provides similar capabilities as Streaming device but it allows a single writer at any point (unlike a Streaming device which supports concurrent data ingestion).
+It has an additional capability to also mantain a copy of the ingested data (in a local SQLite database file) on the edge/mobile/desktop device which can be leveraged for in-app edge computing/analytics.

 #### Java